Guravyogesh/Registration-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Follwing Steps to Register-app

+First Name and Last Name are mandatory, required text fields and should be greater than 5 characters.

+Phone number are required and should be a numeric field.

+Country is required choose any one in dropdown